BrianWendt/Linen/README.md

 Linen could use some help if it is to become usable in projects.
 Completed documentation including examples would be a good start.

 ## Documentation
-Currently there is only JSDoc inline with the source code.
-You can find a sample [here](https://jsfiddle.net/OntoDevelopment/656o6y8s/) on JSFiddle.
+You can find [documentation here](https://github.com/BrianWendt/Linen/Documentation) or inline JSDoc.